seL4/microkit/docs/manual.md

 While it would be possible to achieve the same by allowing PPs between PDs of the same priority, this would be much harder to statically analyse for loop-freedom (and thus deadlock-freedom).
 The drawback is that we waste a part of the priority space where a logical entity is split into multiple PDs, eg to separate out a particularly critical component to formally verify it, when the complete entity would be too complex for formal verification.
-For the kinds of systems targeted by the seL4 Core Platform, this reduction of the usable priority space is unlikely to cause problems.
+For the kinds of systems targeted by the Microkit, this reduction of the usable priority space is unlikely to cause problems.

 ## Protected Procedure Argument Size